 Having second thoughts after signing on a used car contract?
 You’re not alone; it happens to plenty of buyers.
 The good news for Queensland drivers is that the law gives you a cooling-off period of one business day, when buying from a licensed motor dealer.
 Think of it as a built-in pause button, giving you space to review the fine print and ensure the car feels right.

 If you’re buying through Cars24 in Brisbane, you’re got even more customer benefits!
-Our 7-day return policy means you can live with the car for a whole week before making your final call.
+Our 30-day return guarantee policy means you can live with the car for a whole week before making your final call.
 That’s more time, more confidence, and less stress, because a car should be the right fit, not a rushed decision.

 What is the cooling-off period?